Wednesday, May 6, 2015

 Tuesday, May 5, 2015

-We had a great day, we rode to Chattanooga to see Rock City, the last time I visited Rock City my daughter was nearly walking now I have grandkids that are much older.
+We had a great day; we rode to Chattanooga to see Rock City.
+The last time I visited Rock City, my daughter was nearly walking.
+Now, I have grandkids who are much older.

 We drove up the mountain around many sharp curves.
-There were guard railing along the cliffs many with dents in them.
+There were guardrails along the cliffs, many with dents in them.

-As we approached Rock City I capture this site.
+We approached Rock City, and I captured this site.

 See Rock City